gwcbi/haphpipe_docs/hp-docs/docs/adv.md

 _Part 3F - Assemble scaffold._

 Remember, you can find the output file names [here](https://gwcbi.github.io/haphpipe_docs/inout/).
-The ouput name for this stage is `scaffold_assembly.fa`.
+The ouput name for this module is `scaffold_assembly.fa`.
 There are other outputs, but we focus on this one for further use in the refinement and finalize modules. <br/>

 Now, because we are doing scaffold assembly after the denovo assembly module, we need to specify that the input file is the output contig file (`denovo_contigs.fna`).
 Again, remember that this file is now contained in the outdirectory specified by the input, so we have to list the path too.
 We also have to use our input reference fasta file and input sampleID from the script command. <br/>

-Now this in the input for the base haphpipe command for this stage:
+Now this in the input for the base haphpipe command for this module:

 ```
 haphpipe assemble_scaffold\